Video Preparation

 - You're using network sync across multiple computers

-- You're running a professional installation where frame-perfect sync matters
+- You're running a professional installation where tight visual alignment matters

 - You've noticed occasional stutters or jumps during synchronized playback